-We are gender and sexuality affirming, as well as kink and poly friendly, and you may well wonder what that means.
+We are gender and sexuality affirming, as well as kink and poly friendly.
+To us, that means:

 -